 Honors and Awards

-Our graduate students and graduate alumni excel in all areas of teaching, research and service, within the academy, and in all areas of society and industry.
-The Graduate School acknowledges the breadth of our students' and alumni's accomplishments and contributions with a number of awards and recognitions.
+Our graduate students and graduate alumni excel in all areas of teaching, research and service, supported by outstanding faculty mentors, within the academy, and in all areas of society and industry.
+The Graduate School acknowledges the breadth of these accomplishments and contributions with a number of awards and recognitions.
 Graduate honor society memberships are also available to graduate students who have distinguished themselves in academic and leadership roles.

 Honors that recognize graduate student achievement in research, scholarship, and service.

 The Graduate School honors faculty members who mentor graduate students for their role in supporting, encouraging, and promoting a positive and inclusive scholarly and teaching environment, and for contributing to professional and personal development of graduate students within or outside their research or degree programs.

 Graduate Alumni Achievement Award that recognizes exemplary achievement and contributions to profession, discipline, community or society.

 The Edward Alexander Bouchet Graduate Honor Society commemorates the first African American to earn a doctorate degree from an American university (Physics, Yale University, 1876).
 Virginia Tech chartered a chapter in 2014, which will be inducted at the April 2015 ceremony at Yale University.
 We join a group of elite doctoral-granting institutions, including founding institutions Yale and Howard University.
 We were granted a charter because of our outstanding track record of training scholars traditionally underrepresented in the academy.

 Chartered March 2005, Alpha Epsilon Lambda is Virginia Tech's first honor society devoted exclusively to graduate students.
 The society recognizes academic excellence and leadership by graduate and professional school students, while striving to enrich the intellectual environment of their education institutions.